robbgatica/comp170-swing/README.md

 public class FrameDemo extends JFrame {

 	public static void main(String[] args) {

 	}

 }
 ```

-3. Next, we'll create a constructor for our class, in which we will add a title to the window, set the size parameters using  the `setSize()` method, and handle the exit/quit functionality with the `setDefaultCloseOperation()` method.
+3. Next, we'll create a constructor for our class, in which we will add a title to the window, set the size parameters (width and height in pixels) using  the `setSize()` method, and handle the exit/quit functionality with the `setDefaultCloseOperation()` method (EXIT_ON_CLOSE in this case).
 All of these methods belong to the JFrame class.
 Since we inhereted from JFrame, we can use them in our class as well.

 ```
 import javax.swing.*;